 After you have established all of the information you need about what your board of directors will consist of, you need to actually recruit a board!

 Your board is the backbone of your organization, and without their support you will not be able to keep making a positive impact on the world!
 This may sound a bit harsh, but it is true, and that is why we cannot stress enough that recruiting great board members is key.
 Don’t worry, we have plenty of tips to help you along the way!

 The first step in this process is the recruitment of board members.
 You should treat this like you would a hiring process.
-Try to find dedicated individuals that share your passion for your mission, and have the experience that you need to support your nonprofit.
+Try to find dedicated individuals that share the values and passion outlined in your mission statement and vision statement, and have the experience that you need to support your nonprofit.